Mary Atieno Ominde

-Mary Atieno is a Kenyan gospel musician, a pastor, and a teacher whose work spans over four decades.
-As a visually impaired woman, Mary has proved that disability is not inability.
+Mary Atieno is a Kenyan gospel musician, pastor, and teacher whose work spans over four decades.
+Atieno is blind.
 She was awarded an Outstanding Contributor category in the Groove Awards in 2012.

 Early life

 Mary Atieno was born in Kirengo village, Karungu in Nyatike District, Nyanza.
-She is the first child of nine siblings born to Francis Yara and Polina Ajwang.
-The father worked as a headmaster in various schools in Nyanza, and her biological mother was a housewife.
+She was the first of nine children born to Francis Yara and Polina Ajwang.
+Her father worked as a headmaster in various schools in Nyanza, and her mother was a housewife.
 Mary was born blind, but her father realised it when she was five months old, which enabled him to plan her education since he was a teacher himself.
-Mary joined Asumbi Mission School and then moved to St. Oda's Aluor Girls School for the Blind, where she joined a choir called Dodo.
+She joined Asumbi Mission School and then moved to St. Oda's Aluor Girls School for the Blind, where she joined a choir called Dodo.
 She later joined Thika Salvation Army High School for the blind, before proceeding to Kenyatta University, where she earned a bachelor's degree in Education.
-While at these institutions, her passion for music thrived after she was miraculously healed of heart disease.
-In 1978, at the age of 17, Mary was diagnosed with heart disease, but doctors became sceptical about her chances of surviving the ailment.
-Mary explains how she sought refuge in Jesus.
-"I turned to prayer.
-I knew God created me and it was only He who could heal me, "I prayed.
+While at these institutions, her passion for music thrived after she reported being miraculously healed of heart disease.
+In 1978, at the age of 17, Atieno was diagnosed with heart disease, and doctors were skeptical of her chances of surviving the ailment.
+Atieno later said, "I turned to prayer.
+I knew God created me and it was only He who could heal me.
 I promised God that if I got healed, I would serve Him for the rest of my life.
 He answered my prayer.
 When I went for another test, there was no problem at all with my heart.
-Subsequent tests have shown my heart is healthy."
-Since then, Mary has been singing to date.
+Subsequent tests have shown my heart is healthy".

 Career and ministry life

-Mary embarked on a teaching career in 1998.
+Atieno embarked on a teaching career in 1998.
 She taught English and later transitioned to Christian Religious Education, teaching at Buruburu Girls Secondary School, Nairobi.
 She started her music career in 1979 as a singer in Makwaya style choir, making her the first solo woman gospel musician in Kenya.
-Mary joined the International Fellowship of Christ (IFC) choir, with whom she has managed to produce several albums.
-To date, Mary has released approximately fourteen albums.
+Atieno joined the International Fellowship of Christ (IFC) choir, with whom she has managed to produce several albums.
+As of 2015, Atieno had released approximately fourteen albums.
 In 2012, she won the Outstanding Contributor award in the Groove Awards, a Kenyan annual Gospel award where the public chooses winners.
-Mary also pastors in the sanctuary of Hope, a worship center they established in 2001 together with her husband.
+Atieno also pastors in the sanctuary of Hope, a worship center established in 2001 with her husband.

 Personal life

-Mary is married to Alex Ominde, and they have three children,daughters Melody, Harmony and a son Precious.
+Mary is married to Alex Ominde, and they have two daughters and a son.